WHO WE ARE

 UNITY

 We are committed to building an organization that can bring together activists from varied segments of the community.
-We seek to unite welfare mothers, senior citizen activists, rank and file union leaders, and community activists in one organization.
+We seek to unite welfare mothers, senior citizen activists, rank-and-file union leaders, immigrants, LGBTQ+ individuals, and community activists in one organization.
 We recognize that this can be done only on the basis of mutual solidarity and respect.
 The principle guiding our efforts at building unity is “an injury to one is an injury to all.”

 MULTI-ISSUE